 Students are encouraged to participate in extracurricular activities at CCHS.
 They provide avenues for growth and maturity while at the same time, having fun and working with other students.
-Central's WE CAN program offers an after school setting as a way to engage students in various activities and learning sessions to help enhance their high school career.
-It is open to all students and is to be built around student interests.
-Events will be posted in the announcements.

 Each of these activities listed below are under the direction of a coach or sponsor hired by CCHS.
 The rules and regulations for these activities are in separate handbooks and are to be explained by the coach or sponsor to those participating students: